-- The best discipline at this age is to use redirection, distraction, gentle restraint, removal of object from toddler, or move the toddler away and help him get interested in something else.
+- The best discipline to use at this age is redirection, distraction, gentle restraint, and removal of the object from your toddler.
 Use discipline as a means of teaching and protecting, not as punishing.

 - Toddlers should never be spanked.
 Spanking does not usually work and is not a good kind of punishment for a young child.

 - Toddlers will sometimes get on your nerves.
 They are just learning about their world and not necessarily getting on your nerves on purpose.

 - A "time-out" period is often effective if your toddler's behavior cannot or should not be ignored.
 Many times just 15-30 seconds is enough time to reinforce your point.
 At this age you would not leave your child in "time-out" for any longer than two minutes.A good rule is one minute for each year of life.

 - Encourage language development by talking about the things you are doing and seeing together, reading books, repeating words and phrases, and singing

 - Let your child practice their skills by giving them plenty of time to romp and play.

 Brush your toddler's teeth with a soft toothbrush twice daily.
 Please see information about Tooth Decay Prevention.